-A warrant for possession authorises a Sheriff’s Officer to enter the premises and take all necessary steps to remove the tenant or resident from the premises.
+A warrant for possession authorises a Sheriff’s Officer to enter the premises and evict the tenant or resident from the premises.

 How to request a warrant

-Complete the relevant warrant request form and return to NCAT.
+Complete the warrant for possession request form and return it to NCAT.

-- Tenancy warrant for possession request form (PDF , 53.6 KB)
+- Request to issue a warrant for possession form (PDF , 148.4 KB)